Aerobic And Anaerobic Respiration Equation

 2. Pyruvate Oxidation: Preparing for the Krebs Cycle

 Before entering the Krebs cycle, pyruvate must be transported into the mitochondria (the powerhouse of the cell).
-Inside the mitochondrial matrix, pyruvate undergoes oxidation, losing a carbon atom as carbon dioxide (CO₂).
+Think about it: inside the mitochondrial matrix, pyruvate undergoes oxidation, losing a carbon atom as carbon dioxide (CO₂).
 This process also generates one molecule of NADH per pyruvate molecule.
-The equation for pyruvate oxidation for one pyruvate molecule is:

 Pyruvate (C₃H₄O₃) + NAD⁺ + CoA → Acetyl-CoA (C₂H₃O-CoA) + NADH + CO₂